 Competencies

-For each of the competency areas below, please briefly highlight specific achievements, contributions or expertise you have developed from your career to date which clearly demonstrate your suitability to meet the challenges of the role of Marine Analysis in MARA.
+For each of the competency areas below, please briefly highlight specific achievements, contributions or expertise you have developed from your career to date which clearly demonstrate your suitability to meet the challenges of the role of Marine Analyst in MARA.
 It is important you review each of the Engineer Grade III competencies and the essential requirements outlined in the booklet and use them when answering below:

 IMPORTANT NOTE: - No more than 150 words for each answer are permitted.
 The font size should be no smaller than font size 10, and any word count greater than 150 will be redacted prior to the form being submitted to the interview board